 Everything is interconnected and interrelated.

 The directions of the wheel also relate to the four elements, our age, time of day, and the four seasons of the year.
-Many shamans and pagans take time each season to focus on the area of life, and the element that the direction represents.
+Many shamans take time each season to focus on the area of life, and the element that the direction represents.
 For example, in summer, or the south direction, we can focus more on relationships, creativity, passion and intimacy.
 And in winter, or the north direction, we go inward focusing on cleansing, purging, meditation, and developing spiritually as this is related to the inner world and the hidden realms.
-The north direction also relates to the element of earth – which may throw off some people, because why would earth be connected to the spiritual realm – but the reason is that we need that grounding element when we work with the higher realms.
+The north direction also relates to the element of earth because we need that grounding element when we work with the higher realms.

 My knowledge of the medicine wheel comes from the Shaman teacher Dakota Walker, and so this is what I will share forward.
-I know that there are many people who connect the directions to other seasons and areas of life.
-The essence is the same.
-There is no right or wrong but just a different perspective, or pathway, based on which direction the Shaman has started their life or work.
-What matters most is the understanding of the essence rather than the “texbook definition”.
+I know that there are many people who connect the directions to other seasons and areas of life – but the essence is the same.
+There is no right or wrong – it is just a different perspective, or pathway, based on which direction the Shaman has started their life or work.
+What matters most is the understanding of the essence rather than the “textbook definition”.
 You should apply the wheel and its directions in the way it feels true for you.
 You may come across someone who says “the west is about the emotional body” but for me it is in the south.
-What matters is that it makes sense for you and feels true for you based on your knowledge and life experience.
-What I will share here is my interpretation based on my knowledge, belief and life experience.
-This is also another one of my intentions – I want you to understand the essence and then to apply it in the way that resonates true for you.
-I want you to question knowledge and text, and find what’s true for you.
-Once we start understanding what our beliefs are and why, we start to come into our own inner wisdom, truth and empowerment; we learn to be our own true expressions and wisdom guides.
+What matters is that it makes sense for you and feels true for you based on your knowledge, intuition and life experience.
+This is how we become our own wisdom guides also.